Setup R server for use with SAP Analytics Cloud

 A: Yes, you can choose other Linux flavors like Redhat or Ubuntu.
 I will update the blog with detailed steps to install on these Linux distributions at later time.

 A: See table below for minimum supported versions.
 At the time of writing the R version that is installed using the steps above is 3.4.0.

 Q: What R packages are supported?

-A: We support R packages that output in svg or png format.
-Other output types(eg. html) are not supported.
+A: We support R packages that output in svg, png or html format.

 - Best practices for connecting and running your R environment

 - How to Leverage R Visualization Feature in SAP Analytics Cloud to Achieve Your Data Analysis Goals

 - (Part I) Preparation to Use R Visualization in SAP Analytics Cloud for Your Sales Analysis

 - (Part II)How to Use R Visualization in SAP Analytics Cloud for Your Sales Analysis